Zainol Gulam: Warriors FC

 Zainol was part of Warriors FC's squad in 2016 and came on as a substitute after fellow custodian Yazid Yasin was sent off during a match against Tampines Rovers.
-Zainol was handed a start against Brunei DPMM for the following match and displayed a great performance as he held his opponents to a 1-1 draw.
+Zainol was handed a start against Brunei DPMM for the following match and displayed a great performance as he held his opponents to a 1–1 draw.

 At the end of the 2017 season, Zainol was released from the club and contemplated retirement to sign on in the civil force.

 Geylang International

 2018 season

-Geylang International came knocking on Zainol's door and signed him on for the 2018 season behind Jasper Chan.
+Geylang International signed Zainol for the 2018 season behind Jasper Chan.
 After Chan suffered an injury within his first few games.
-Zainol was given the nod in goal and stared in Geylang's 17 league matches.
+Zainol was given the nod in goal and started in Geylang's 17 league matches.

-During a league match against former club Warriors in the National Stadium, Zainol made a string of saves to keep his former side at bay in a 2-0 victory, nicking him as the King of Kallang.
+During a league match against his former club, the Warriors, at the Singapore National Stadium, Zainol made a string of saves to keep his former side at bay in a 2–0 victory, gaining him the nickname "King of Kallang".